JasmineThai-hub/puzzle_game/README.md

-# 4x4 Puzzle Solver with Pygame
+# Puzzle Generator and Solver with Pygame

 ## Overview